Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

-The construction of symplectic homology carries over to $\Z$ or any other coefficient ring, and hence we have the universal coefficient theorem.
+The construction of symplectic homology carries over to $\Z$ or any other coefficient ring (see, e.g., \cite{Abu}), and hence we have the universal coefficient theorem.
 In particular, for a fixed $t$, in every degree $m$ we have

 when the characteristic $p$ is large enough (depending on $t$).
+Indeed, the torsion part of the group $\SH^t_m(W;\Z)$ is finite and \eqref{eq:universal} holds whenever $\SH^t_m(W;\Z)$ has no elements of order $p$.

 In this paper we will also use two less standard properties of symplectic homology.
 The first of these is \cite[Prop.\ 3.5]{GS}, which is essentially due to K. Irie, combined with \cite[Thm.\ 3.8]{GS}.